 The Margaret Tait 100 programme is run in partnership with LUX Scotland, University of Stirling, and Pier Arts Centre, Orkney.
 Supported by Creative Scotland.

 As part of Margaret Tait 100, ten short films will be commissioned in response to the legacy of Tait.
-The commissions will comprise five new works from established artists, and a further five drawn from an open call process.
-The new commissions will be by curator and filmmaker Ute Aurand; director and writer Mark Cousins; artist, filmmaker and musician Luke Fowler; writer Ali Smith with artist and filmmaker Sarah Wood; and curator and filmmaker Peter Todd.
+The commissions comprise of five new works from established artists, and a further five drawn from an open call process.
+The new commissions are by curator and filmmaker Ute Aurand; director and writer Mark Cousins; artist, filmmaker and musician Luke Fowler; writer Ali Smith with artist and filmmaker Sarah Wood; and curator and filmmaker Peter Todd.
 The further five artists and filmmakers, selected from the national open call, are by Alexander Storey Gordon; Catherine Street; Matt Hulse; Morag McKinnon; and Wendy Kirkup with composer Richy Carey.

 New Film Scans Available for Exhibition